Product Design // User Research @ Pearson

 Avg.
 TAM Rating

-RIO introduces advanced instructor performance reporting and provides at-risk learner insights so instructors can support at-risk students before it’s too late.
-Instructors are in control by setting a distinct Proficiency Threshold.
+Code-name Project RIO introduced advanced performance reporting and provided at-risk learner insights so instructors could support students before it was too late.
+Instructors controlled setting a distinct 'Proficiency Threshold.'

-A course pre-assessment gives insight into which topics, precisely, a student has already mastered, and which topics they still need to learn.
-Based on the pre-assessment, content is then tailored to each student.
-As students review streamlined instruction for each objective they need, practice adapts to each student's level of understanding, providing scaffolding for those who need it while fading learning aids for students to demonstrate true understanding.
+As students reviewed streamlined instruction for each objective they needed to learn, practice was adapted to each student's level of understanding, providing scaffolding for those who needed it while also fading learning aids for students to demonstrate true understanding across learning objectives.

 Product Differentiators: